 The name comes from the act of forcing someone to lie down in the street and bite the curb, then stomping on the back of his or her head (sort of like this Kenyan police officer is doing

-) this could be very humiliating him or her, especially if he or she were to die
+).
+This could be very humiliating to him or her, especially if he or she were to die

 .
 Even if he or she were to survive, they may be missing some teeth and have a severely broken jaw.

 Sometimes, this is played for humor; other times, it tends to be a Moment of Awesome

 Sometimes, it actually makes sense by the logic of the story, but writers use Third Act Stupidity

 to avert it.

 , which is where sides take turns to perform this trope upon each other.
 In Professional Wrestling

 this frequently overlaps with Squash Match

 .
 In video games, see Flawless Victory